CompNet/NetVotes/README.md

 # Data
-Our tool was applied to data representing the activity of the members of the European Parliament (MEPs) during the 7th term (from June 2009 to June 2014), as described in [MFLM'15].
+Our tool was applied to data representing the activity of the members of the European Parliament (MEPs) during the 7th term (from June 2009 to June 2014), as described in [MFL'15a, MFL'15b].
 The raw data describing this activity were first retrieved from the [VoteWatch](http://www.votewatch.eu/) website.
 However, these data were incomplete, so we later switched to another source: the [It's Your Parliament](http://www.itsyourparliament.eu/) website.
-There were also some minor issues with these data, which we had to correct: some MEPs were represented twice, some profiles were incomplete, the policy domains were not defined for all vote texts, etc. These cleaned data are available on [FigShare](to be completed...).
+There were also some minor issues with these data, which we had to correct: some MEPs were represented twice, some profiles were incomplete, the policy domains were not defined for all vote texts, etc. These cleaned data are available on [FigShare](https://doi.org/10.6084/m9.figshare.1545599).

 # Organization